joelyancey/AlignEM/README.md

    `cd ~/Downloads/AlignEM-main/`

-   The AlignEM-main directory contains everything needed to run the program.
+   The AlignEM-main directory contains everything the program needs to run.
 It can be moved around on your file system for convenient access in the future.
 6. In Terminal, run from AlignEM-main/ directory:

    `conda env create -y -f macOS.yml`